 Even if the halls at Wat Phra Kaew are not decorated with gold, the roofs painted with bright tiles stand out well against the white walls and blue sky.
 In Japan, Buddhist temples have a monotone image.
 They are more subdued than temples in Thailand, and are rarely as brightly colored as the ones here.
 Therefore, seeing such roofs makes me feel an exotic atmosphere.
 The color scheme of Buddhist temples differs from one culture to another.
 Gautama Siddhartha must have left no comment on the color scheme of temples.

-The roof in the photo was also brightly colored in orange.
-The door was trimmed in gold, but the roof was not in gold.
+The roof in the photo is bright orange.
+The doors are trimmed in gold, but gold is not used for the roof.
 Thailand is a hot country.
-The sun was beating down on the orange roof.
-While I was staring at the orange roof, I suddenly realized that orange is indeed the color of the weather.
-It is true that orange looks good in this kind of weather, but I wonder if this color is not used for the sake of appearance.
-The color is the same as the color of the monks' robes.
-It must have been used to give the impression that the building itself is clothed in a kasaya.
+The strong sunlight was shining down on the orange roof.
+Orange certainly looks good in this kind of weather, but I wondered if orange is not used just for the sake of appearance.
+This color is the same as that of the robes worn by the Buddhist monks.
+This color must have been used to create the image that the building itself is wearing a robe.

 December 16, 2019